CompleteUnityDeveloper2/4_Argon_Assault/README.md

 **After watching (learning outcomes)…**

 Instantiate game objects at run time, parent them to in the hierarchy, and chose their position in world space.

+### 29 Add Simple Score UI ###
+**In this video (objectives)…**

+1. Add a UI text element to our game.
+2. Overview the new Canvas object.
+3. Add a score and customise the font.

+**After watching (learning outcomes)…**

+Add UI text elements to the game, and position and scale them.
+Also find and use free custom fonts.